cosmos-lang/cosmos-lang.github.io/quickstart.md

 		x=2
 ```

-If the compiler is not not able to make a sound relation, it'll warn you of that.
-You may still make _main_ into a sound function.
+If the if-else cannot be made into a sound relation, the compiler will warn you of that.
+You may still turn it into a sound function.

 When encased in a function, _if_ behaves like an imperative conditional.
 It will not do anything unexpected like _backtracking_ or _non-determinism_.

+The relation mode (`rel`) uses a relational version of the operators, or issue an error if it cannot find one.
 The function mode (`function` or `fun`) uses a straightforward version of such operators.
 This effectively lets you fall back into functional or procedural programming.

-The relation mode (`rel`) uses a relational version of the operators, or issue an error if it cannot find one.